Gradient-Guided Exploration of Generative Model's Latent Space for Controlled Iris Image Augmentations: Solution Description

-\begin{itemize} \item $\mathcal{L}_{\mathrm{attr}: k}$ is a differentiable loss between the current and target value of attribute $k$ calculated for the current and target synthetic iris images, \item $\mathcal{L}_{\mathrm{id}}$ enforces the identity preservation and is the distance between two iris images, $x=G(z)$ and $x_0$, \item $\lambda_k \geq 0$ are hyperparameters controlling the trade-off between loss terms; in this study we set all $\lambda_k$, where $k=0,\dots,K$, to be equal. \end{itemize}
+where: \begin{itemize} \item $\mathcal{L}_{\mathrm{attr}: k}$ is a differentiable loss between the current and target value of attribute $k$ calculated for the current and target synthetic iris images, \item $\mathcal{L}_{\mathrm{id}}$ enforces the identity preservation and is the distance between two iris images, $x=G(w)$ and $x_0$, and \item $0.5\lVert w - w_0 \rVert^2$ is the latent regularization term to constrain the update steps in the latent space and thus ensure that $w^\star$ does not deviate excessively from $w_0$. \end{itemize}

 The optimization problem is then given by: